-Pictured: Burlington Special Standard Dial, c.1908 During the early evolution of the “Burlington Special” watch, the Burlington Watch Company offered customers a small selection of dial options.
-The standard “Burlington.
+Pictured: Burlington Special Montgomery Dial, c.1914 During the early evolution of the “Burlington Special” watch, the Burlington Watch Company offered customers a small selection of dial options.
+Around 1910, the.

 Pictured: B.H.
 Stief Private Label Dial on Elgin Grade 55 Movement, c.1874.
 American watch factories offered private label watches since nearly the beginning of the watch industry in the United.

 Pictured: B.W.
 Raymond #180892 with Double-Sunk “Pennsylvania Railroad” Dial by the National Watch Company, c.1872.
 Around 1870, the National Watch Company began furnishing watches featuring custom-marked hand-painted dials for use.